<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 When a clinical trial enters a rescue study phase, it’s no surprise this will also mean several additional regulatory challenges, each necessitating careful management to ensure the trial's compliance and integrity.

-These can be summarized in six key areas:
+These can be summarised in six key areas:

 1. Protocol Amendments